ADD CONDITION

 Pediatric Use

-For children aged 12 and older, you can apply the patch to clean, dry skin that is free of any lotions or creams.
-Only one patch should be used at a time for up to 8 hours, and you can repeat this as needed, but do not exceed three patches in a single day.
+For children aged 12 and older, make sure the affected area is clean and dry, without any lotions, ointments, or creams.
+You can then apply the patch by carefully removing the backing and sticking it to the affected area.
+Only one patch can be used at a time for up to 8 hours, and you can repeat this as necessary, but do not exceed three patches in a single day.
 Remember to discard the patch after each use.

 Geriatric Use